-The plays we read in this class may contain sexuality, violence, racism and racial tension, gender norms, etc. I address this on a deeper level with you in our introductory packet, but please remember to communicate with me if you are unable to participate due to content material and we can discuss alternative options.
+The plays we read in this class may contain sexuality, violence, racism and racial tension, gender norms, etc. I address this on a deeper level with you in the course, but please communicate with me if you are unable to participate due to content material and we can discuss alternative options.